FUTURE OF MEDICINE

 What it is:

-FeNO is a breathing test that measures nitric oxide in the air you breathe out, a marker of airway inflammation.
+FeNo is a breathing test that measures nitric oxide in the air you breathe out, a marker of airway inflammation.

-What it matters:
+Why it matters:

 Included in the following screenings: